lazcanogaston/html5bootcamp/README.md

     *   Create a web page with a canvas element.
 Upon page load draw basic geometric figures with random colors and strokes.

     *   Using the Canvas API, animate a rectangle's position on the screen.
-Make sure not to use setTimeout but requestTimeFrame to perform the animation.
+Make sure not to use setTimeout but setInterval to perform the animation.

 **Key Points**